 - July through November is a good season to see Humpback whales.
 Bryde’s whales are present all year round.

-Hermanus will not disappoint if you are here for a whale-watching tour; there are many options to choose from.
+A Hermanus tour will not disappoint if you are here for a whale-watching; there are many options to choose from.
 The small town has some of the best spots on the planet to see whales from land; boat trips are available for those who hope to witness these great cetaceans at close hand; and aerial tours can be organised for those who want to get a different view and try something more unique.

 - Land based Whale-watching tours

 The 12-km Cliff Path starting near the New Harbour and heading east takes in several excellent spots for land-based whale watching in Hermanus.
 At some places, whales are known to approach to within five metres of the shore and this can offer an excellent opportunity to see them up close without the need to head out to sea.
 This is a good option for those hoping to see whales independently without joining a tour but it can also make for a memorable excursion for anyone wishing to explore the coastline before or after a boat tour.

 Although sightings can never be guaranteed, it is very rare for boats to be unable to locate whales.
 Boats are permitted to approach to within 50 metres of the whales but, being naturally inquisitive creatures, they often swim much closer than this, offering the chance for some truly intimate encounters.
 Hermanus whale watching tours usually range from around 90 minutes to three hours, depending on how long it takes to find the whales.
 The chance of seeing whales on a boat trip is higher than from land.

 For the more adventurous of spirit, kayaking tours are available which allow you to explore the coastline and get close to local marine life including seals, dolphins, penguins and, of course, whales.